 Once during spring training, Trout noticed on a model that Flagstaff, Ariz., was going to get blanketed with snow.
 The Angels had a day off, so Trout drove the 2½ hours north to watch the storm.

-October 25, 2014: Trout was named the 2014 winner of the Hank Aaron Award, given annually to the most outstanding offensive performer in each league.
+In 2014, Trout won the Hank Aaron Award, given annually to the most outstanding offensive performer in each league.

-Nov.
-3, 2014: Mike was the Players Choice Awards pick for AL Outstanding Player of the Year for 2014.
+In 2014, Mike was the Players Choice Awards pick for AL Outstanding Player of the Year.

 2015: Trout won his second straight All-Star Game MVP.
 And no, that back-to-back feat has never been done before.
 Mays ('63 and '68), Steve Garvey ('74 and '78), Gary Carter ('81 and '84) and Cal Ripken Jr. ('91 and 2001) are the only other players to win two such honors in their entire careers.